debate-map/app/README.md

 * A separate `tasks.json` file has been set up for the two folders, so having vscode windows open in them both makes it is easier to follow the guide-module instructions.
 That said, a single vscode-window should work, but you'll need to reference the `tasks.json` or `package-scripts.js` files to manually run certain scripts/commands.

 Steps:
-1) Open one VSCode window in the `Packages` folder, for the ui and other frontend code. (different folders mainly just so they can have/keep separate tab-sets)
+1) Open one VSCode window in the `Packages` folder, for the ui and other frontend code.
-2) Open a second VSCode window in the repo root, for everything else. (helps separate the concerns/contexts into roughly two halves)
+2) Open a second VSCode window in the repo root, for everything else.

 ## Package: client